 There are various ways to get a map to show up in someone's web browser.
-One way is for the server to send predrawn map images (or tiles) to the browser, another way is for the server to send a bunch of text and attributes that the browser draws, and a third way is to draw the map on the server at the time of request and send the browser the completed map image.
+One way is for the server to send predrawn map images (or image tiles) to the browser, another way is for the server to send a bunch of text-based geographic coordinates and attributes that the browser draws, and a third way is to draw the map on the server at the time of request and send the browser the completed map image.
 This third way is what we'll discuss in this lesson.
 It's sometimes called a dynamic map service because, being drawn on the fly, it reflects the most recent picture of the data.
-Contrast this with the tiled map approach, which represents a static picture of the data taken at one point in time (when all the tiles were generated).
+Contrast this with the image tile approach, which represents a static picture of the data taken at one point in time (when all the tiles were generated).

 Advantages of dynamically drawn map services

 Because dynamically drawn map services retrieve the data and draw it at the time of request, they are useful for gaining a situational awareness of the most recent state of the data.
 They may be the only reasonable way to depict many features that are changing at the same time (such as the positions of each vehicle in a large fleet).
 Dynamically drawn maps may also be the best solution at large scales where tiled maps become too cumbersome to generate, store, or maintain.

 Maps dynamically drawn through WMS allow you to apply a wide range of symbols and styles using a concept called Styled Layer Descriptors (SLDs), which is described later in this lesson.
 If you enjoy using the QGIS authoring environment for your maps, you can export an SLD and import it into GeoServer, thereby allowing web users to apply the same styling that you configured on the desktop.
 Map layers drawn by the web browser may not be able to use symbols as complex as ones drawn by the server.

 Disadvantages of dynamically drawn map services